 Without these bats, plants would fail at providing food for other wildlife species and surrounding ecosystems.
 Bats are one of the most under-studied animals, even though many of those bats are considered critically endangered, threatened, or vulnerable.

 Forest depleting, inappropriate guano mining and thoughtless tourism have caused a substantial decrease in the populations of bats everywhere.
-Bat Appreciation Day aims to change the perspective on these misunderstood creatures and encourage people to help protect bats everywhere.
+International Bat Appreciation Day aims to change the perspective on these misunderstood creatures and encourage people to help protect bats everywhere.

-How to Celebrate Bat Appreciation Day
+How to celebrate International Bat Appreciation Day